 With the outbreak of a global pandemic caused by Covid-19, the need to defend the frontlines became an urgent necessity.
 Government agencies were stretched thin and their efforts were augmented by NGOs and individuals into social services.
 People took upon themselves to cater to various strata.
 Some people/NGOs gave food to migrants and daily wagers, some took care of doctors and some took care of police personnel.
 We decided to help out by donating medicines, PPE kits and monetary aid to NGOs.

-Bro Varun Gajra, our member who was stranded in Belgium, for the lockdown, used his tremendous resources and business contacts, to procure (at personal cost) large quantities of N95 masks, PPEs and, isolation suits
+Bro Varun Gajra, our member who was stranded in Belgium, for the lockdown, used his tremendous resources and business contacts, to procure at personal cost, (approximately valued at Rs.
+7,00,000) large quantities of N95 masks, PPEs and, isolation suits

 that he donated to various countries around the world.